But what about those of us who need to study near home? Here are some stats:

 Best: Top 10% in both measures

-Good: Top 50% in both measures, and top 10% in one measure -- this is still
+Good: Top 50% in both measures, and top 10% in one measure -- these schools are still outperforming most competitors!

 Fair: Top 50% in both measures.
-Note that this guarantees only a 57% graduation
+The fair designation guarantees only a 28% graduation

-rate and a 74% repayment rate, meaning that for the schools near this boundary
+rate and a 13% loan default rate, meaning that for the schools near this boundary more than two-thirds fail to graduate and over 10% have already completely given up on repaying their federal loans.

 Worrisome: In the lower half of performance for at least one standard.